craftercms/docs/source/developers/content-modeling.rst

 Model fields require their respective data type postfix as listed above.
 The UI autofills the **Name/ Variable Name** field and adds postfixes as you're typing in the **Title** field.

+Please note that indexed *text* fields are case insensitive when performing a search, while *string* fields are case sensitive.
+If performing a case insensitive search on a *string* field is desired, Crafter CMS provides a way by enabling tokenization of the field in the content type.
+To enable tokenization of a *string* field, put a check in the checkbox labeled ``Tokenize for Indexing`` in the properties section of the content type field.

 When setting up reserved variable names for your model, remember to remove the postfix auto-added by the UI since the variable name needs to be exactly the same as listed :ref:`above<reserved-variable-names>`.